 - 1. In the Content Editor, select the /Sitecore/Layout/Devices item. - 2.
+In the Content Editor, with the /Sitecore/Layout/Devices item selected, insert a device definition item using the /System/Layout/Device data template.

+Do not delete the /Sitecore/Layout/Devices/Default device item, because the item's ID is used internally by Sitecore CMS.

-In the Content Editor, with the /Sitecore/Layout/Devices item selected, insert a device definition item using the /System/Layout/Device data template. - 3.
-If the new device should have a fallback device, then in the Content Editor, in the device definition item, in the Data section, in the Fallback device field, select the fallback device. - 4.
-Define device activation criteria as described in the section, How to Define Device Activation Criteria.
+- 3. If the new device should have a fallback device, then in the Content Editor, in the device definition item, in the Data section, in the Fallback device field, select the fallback device. - Define device activation criteria as described in the section, How to Define Device Activation Criteria.